rgeraldes24/solc/docs/smtchecker.rst

 However, the contract's address may already have funds before deployment, which are kept by the contract.
 Therefore, the SMTChecker assumes that ``address(this).balance >= msg.value``
-in the constructor in order to be consistent with the EVM rules.
+in the constructor in order to be consistent with the ZVM rules.
 The contract's balance may also increase without triggering any calls to the contract, if